Jammidd/Jammidd/README.md

 **Profile**
 -
 Experienced Python Developer adept in the design, installation, testing and maintenance of software systems, parsers, and APIs.
-Seeking opportunities in FinTech, Travel, Machine Learning, and Blockchain.
+Open to opportunities in FinTech, Travel, Machine Learning, and Blockchain.

 **Skills**